AVEVA/AVEVA-Samples/Basic/DotNet/readme_REST.rst

 .NET Samples
 ============

-Building a Client with the Qi REST API
+Building a Client with the Sds REST API
 --------------------------------------

-This sample demonstrates how to interact with Qi using the Qi REST API.
+This sample demonstrates how to interact with Sds using the Sds REST API.
 The REST API is language independent.
 Objects are passed as JSON strings.
 The sample uses the Newtonsoft.Json JSON framework, however, any method of creating a JSON representation of objects will work.